 If you only have the first two, you can still get started with your application.
 You’ll only need your itinerary and travel insurance when you arrive at the airport in Cuba.

-How Much Does the Cuba Tourist Visa Cost?
+How Much Does the Cuba Tourist Card Cost?

-You can expect the Cuba Tourist Card to cost anywhere between 25 USD and 85 USD, depending on where you get it.
-While the card’s price isn’t high, you may have to pay additional airline fees, or shipping costs if you order it online.
+You can expect the Cuba Tourist Card to cost anywhere between $35 and $100 U.S. dollars, depending on where you get it.
+While the card’s price isn’t high, you may have to pay additional airline or shipping fees if you order it online.

 Look at the section below for a more detailed price breakdown for each option.